 In Canadian Sections nominating petitions for Section Managers must be addressed to Canadian General Manager.
 Alex Reid, 169 Logan Ave., St. Lambert, Quebec.
-To be valid such petitions must be filed with him on or before the closing dates named.

-1. You are hereby notified that an election for an A.R.R.L.
-Section Communications Manager for the next two year term of office is about to be held in each of these Sections in accordance with the provisions of 3y-Laws 5, 6, 7, and 8.

-2. The elections will take place in the different Sections immediately after the closing date for receipt of nominating petitions as given opposite the different Sections.
-The Sallots malled from Headquarters will list the names of all cligible candidates nominated for the position by A.R.L.L. members residing in the Sections concerned.
-Ballots will be mailed to members as of the closing dates specified above, for receipt of nominating petitions.

-3. Nominating petitions from the Sections named are nevely solicited.
-Five or more A.R.R.L. members residing in any Section have the privilege of nominating any member of the League as candidate for Section Manager.
+To be vulid such petitions must be filed with him on or before the closing dates named.
+I. You are hereby notified that an election for an A.R.R.L.
+Section Communications Manager for the next two year term of office is about to be held in each of these Sections in accord-ance with the provisions of By-Laws 5, 6, 7, and 8.
+2. The elections will take place in the different Sections im-mediately after the closing date for receipt of nominating peti-tions as given opposite the different Sections.
+The Ballots malled from Headquarters will list the namebers residing in the Sections concerned.
+Ballots will be malled to members as of the closing dates specified above, for receipt of nominating petitions.
+3. Nominating petitions from the Sections named are hereby solicited.
+Five or nominating any member of the League tion have the privilege of nominating any member of the League as candidate for Section Manager.
 The following form for nom-ination is suggested: (Place and date)

-Present Term
+Section Communications Manager for this Section for the next two-year term of office.
+(Five or more signatures of A.R.R.L. members are required.)
+The candidates and five or more signers must be League mem-bers in good standing or the petitions must be filed at the valid.
+The committee name, address, and station call of the candi-date should be included.
+All such petitions must be filed at the beadquarters office of the League in West Hartford.
+Conn., by noon of the Closing date given for receipt of nominating petitions.
+There is no limit to the nome or petitions that may be more of the closing date given for receipt of nominating editions of the closing date given for receipt of nominating petitions of the closing date given for receipt of nominating editions for the officials for each Section listed above.
+This is your opportunity to put the man of your reloce to nome to many on the work of the organization in your Section. -F. E. Handy, Communications Manager